-This is the dilemma for the bishops: How can the well being of the indigenous peoples be improved if modern methods are rejected?
+How can the well being of the indigenous peoples be improved if modern methods are rejected?
 Take health care.
 This is how current conditions are described in the working document.
 "Health care of the inhabitants involves detailed knowledge of medicinal plants and other traditional elements that are part of the healing process."

 Should such quaint practices be encouraged or would it be more humane to introduce them to modern medicine?
-Why is it considered respectful to allow them to live in the dark ages when they don't have to?
 Can sanitation services be expected to improve, and can infrastructure be built, if there is an animus to the "techno-economic model" and "international highways"?
 No matter, it seems the authors of the working document have made up their minds.

-"Faced with these new diseases, inhabitants are forced to buy medicines from pharmaceutical companies using the same plants from the Amazon.
-Once marketed, these same drugs are beyond their financial reach for reasons that include patenting of drugs and overpricing.
-Therefore, it is proposed to value traditional medicine, the wisdom of the elders and indigenous rituals, and at the same time to facilitate access to medicines that cure new diseases."
+They rail against buying medicine from pharmaceutical companies, complaining about the "patenting of drugs and overpricing."
+What to do?
+"Therefore, it is proposed to value traditional medicine, the wisdom of the elders and indigenous rituals, and at the same time to facilitate access to medicines that cure new diseases."